Win a hotel stay for two, a meal out, processo and a cookbook for your mum

 To enter, we’d like you to tell us about your mum and why she deserves to win one of the four prizes.
 Perhaps she has been through a struggle, done something amazing for other people, always puts everyone else first, or you just want to say thank you for everything she does for you.
 Whatever the reason, let us know.

-Email your entry, together with your name, address and daytime telephone number to [email protected] with the subject My Mum.
+Email your entry, together with your name, address and daytime telephone number to [email protected] with the subject Mother’s Day Competition.
 Entries must be received by noon on Monday March 21.

 Terms and Conditions: The deadline to enter is noon on March 21, 2022.
 All prizes must be used/claimed by Thursday June 30, 2022.
 The overnight stay at Leopold Square and the meal at The Botanist are subject to availability.
 The winner of the Cubana and Bamboo Door prizes must be over 18 years of age.
 Prizes must be booked in advance.
 Dietary requirements must be advised at time of booking.